d4rc0d3x/ctfs/writeups/vulnhub/Brainpan3/README.md

 YUP !!!
 Just as I imagined, just a little joke :), besides the "never gonna give you up never gonna let you down" which I remember to be the refrain of a very famous song by Ricky Astley.
 Oh boy, how I miss the 80's.

 OK.
-I've spent some time checking for useful commands but it seems we have only some commands like "ls", "id", "cat .flag" to use.
+I've spent some time checking for useful commands but it seems we have only some commands like "ls", "id", "whoami", "cat .flag" and "exit" to use.
 So let's out some directories, just to make sure :)

 ```
 reynard@brainpan3 $ vim